 Earlier this year, a man came to my door and gave me some papers for my husband saying he was being sued for bad debt from 2009.
 We live in Texas.
-I read online that an individual cannot be sued for a bad debt older than four years.
-Is this true?
+I read online that a person cannot be sued for a bad debt older than 4 years.
+Is this correct?
 Should we contact an attorney?
 Please help.

 If your husband received a summons to appear in court or to present documents to the court, he needs to comply.
 He may present the defense that the debt is past the statute of limitations to collect, if that is indeed true.
 In many states, debts have different statutes of limitations depending on the type of debt.

 Report unfair practices to the Consumer Financial Protection Bureau.

 While it is correct that the collector would be in violation of the Fair Debt Collection Practices Act if an effort is made to collect a debt using the courts after the statute of limitations has expired, this point would most likely have to be made to the court.
 Don't expect them to check the dates for you.
 Similarly, if your husband does not appear, it is likely the court will issue a default judgment to the collector for the amount of the debt.

 You are lucky that you live in Texas.
 Certainly there are many reasons to think this, but I'm referring to Texas being known as a debtor-friendly state.
 In general, creditors cannot use a default judgment to garnish wages in Texas, nor place a lien on real property that is a person's homestead.
 But, you should know that it can be used to levy a bank account or to seize non-exempt property.

 One last word on statutes of limitations.
 Typically, the clock starts ticking from the last payment made.
 However, any payment made before the statute runs out will reset the clock to 0 and could make the debt still collectible in court.